-- Line 1- Schedule A1: Add the total amount of contributions itemized on Schedule A1 to the amount of unitemized monetary political contributions accepted during the period covered.
+Line 1- Schedule A1: Add the total amount of contributions itemized on Schedule A1.
 Enter that total on line 1.
-Enter a "0" if you did not accept any contributions during the period covered. - Line 2- Schedule A2: Add the total amount of non-monetary in-kind contributions itemized on Schedule A2 to the amount of unitemized non-monetary in-kind contributions accepted during the period covered.
+Enter a "0" if you did not accept any contributions during the period covered.

+Line 2- Schedule A2: Add the total amount of non-monetary in-kind contributions itemized on Schedule A2 to the amount of unitemized non-monetary in-kind contributions accepted during the period covered.
 Enter that total on line 2.
-Enter a "0" if you did not accept any non-monetary in-kind contributions during the period covered. - Line 3- Schedule B: Add the total amount of pledged contributions itemized on Schedule B to the amount of unitemized pledged contributions accepted during the
+Enter a "0" if you did not accept any non-monetary in-kind contributions during the period covered.

+Line 3- Schedule B: Add the total amount of pledged contributions itemized on Schedule B to the amount of unitemized pledged contributions accepted during the period covered.
-- period covered.
 Enter that total on line 3.
-Enter a "0" if you did not accept any pledged contributions during the period covered. - Line 4- Schedule E: Add the total amount of loans itemized on Schedule E to the amount of unitemized loans accepted during the period covered.
+Enter a "0" if you did not accept any pledged contributions during the period covered.

+Line 4- Schedule E: Add the total amount of loans itemized on Schedule E to the amount of unitemized loans accepted during the period covered.
 Enter that total on line 4.
-Enter a "0" if you did not accept any loans during the period covered. - Line 5- Schedule F1: Add the total amount of political expenditures from political contributions itemized on Schedule F1 to the amount of unitemized political expenditures from political contributions made during the period covered.
+Enter a "0" if you did not accept any loans during the period covered.

+Line 5- Schedule F1: Add the total amount of political expenditures from political contributions itemized on Schedule F1.
 Enter that total on line 5.
-Enter a "0" if you did not make any political expenditures from political contributions during the period covered. - Line 6- Schedule F2: Add the total amount of unpaid incurred obligations itemized on Schedule F2 to the amount of unitemized unpaid obligations incurred during the period covered.
+Enter a "0" if you did not make any political expenditures from political contributions during the period covered.

+Line 6- Schedule F2: Add the total amount of unpaid incurred obligations itemized on Schedule F2 to the amount of unitemized unpaid obligations incurred during the period covered.
 Enter that total on line 6.
-Enter a "0" if you did not incur any unpaid obligations during the period covered. - Line 7- Schedule F3: Enter the total amount of investments purchased from political contributions itemized on Schedule F3.
-Enter a "0" if you did not purchase any investments from political contributions during the period covered. - Line 8- Schedule F4: Add the total amount of expenditures made by a credit card itemized on Schedule F4 to the amount of unitemized expenditures made by a credit card during the period covered.
+Enter a "0" if you did not incur any unpaid obligations during the period covered.

+Line 7- Schedule F3: Add the total amount of investments purchased from political contributions itemized on Schedule F3.
+Enter that total on line 7.
+Enter a "0" if you did not purchase any investments from political contributions during the period covered.

+Line 8- Schedule F4: Add the total amount of expenditures made by a credit card itemized on Schedule F4 to the amount of unitemized expenditures made by a credit card during the period covered.
 Enter that total on line 8.
-Enter a "0" if you did not make any expenditures by credit card during the period covered. - Line 9- Schedule G: Add the total amount of political expenditures from personal funds itemized on Schedule G to the amount of unitemized political expenditures from personal funds made during the period covered.
-Enter that total on line 9.
-Enter a "0" if you did not make any political expenditures from personal funds during the period covered. - Line 10- Schedule H: Enter the total amount of payments from political contributions to a business of the candidate or officeholder itemized on Schedule H. Enter a "0" if you did not make any payments from political contributions to a business of the candidate or officeholder during the period covered. - Line 11- Schedule I: Enter the total amount of non-political expenditures from political contributions itemized on Schedule I. Enter a "0" if you did not make any non-political expenditures from political contributions during the period covered. - Line 12- Schedule K: Enter the total amount of interests, credits, gains, refunds, and contributions returned to the filer itemized on Schedule K. Enter a "0" if you did not have any such activity during the period covered.
+Enter a "0" if you did not make any expenditures by credit card during the period covered.

+Line 9- Schedule G: Add the total amount of political expenditures from personal funds itemized on Schedule G. Enter that total on line 9.
+Enter a "0" if you did not make any political expenditures from personal funds during the period covered.

+Line 10- Schedule H: Add the total amount of payments from political contributions to a business of the candidate or officeholder itemized on Schedule H. Enter that total on line 10.
+Enter a "0" if you did not make any payments from political contributions to a business of the candidate or officeholder during the period covered.

+Line 11- Schedule I: Add the total amount of non-political expenditures from political contributions itemized on Schedule I. Enter that total on line 11.
+Enter a "0" if you did not make any non-political expenditures from political contributions during the period covered.

+Line 12- Schedule K: Add the total amount of interests, credits, gains, refunds, and contributions returned to the filer itemized on Schedule K. Enter that total on line 12.
+Enter a "0" if you did not have any such activity during the period covered.